grug-brain/cogent-takehome/README.md

 The indicated requirements of the assignment are in the `phase-1-mvp` branch which targets `main`.
 Nothing else is added.
 This includes the main api requirements, testing and containerization.

-I've added a few quick wins in a `phase-2-perf` branch (pm2, logging) as well as notes on what else we could do to improve the reliability of the service.
+I've added a few quick wins in a `phase-2-perf` branch (pm2, logging, added concurrency config in bullmq) as well as notes on what else we could do to improve the reliability of the service.
 You can view the diff here https://github.com/grug-brain/cogent-takehome/compare/phase-1-mvp...phase-2-perf

 ```
 main <- phase-1-mvp <- phase-2-perf